 - A producer may request a letter of clearance by submitting a written request to the Commissioner or his or her designee.
 Prior to issuance of the letter of clearance, the producer must surrender the license for cancellation.
 Surrender of the license shall be effectuated through a written request to the Division or the Division's licensing vendor.
-The written request shall specify that the license is surrendered for cancellation and must contain an attestation that all paper copies or printouts of the license have been destroyed. - 2.
-A producer moving to Colorado from another state must provide a letter of clearance from the previous state if the license has been expired for less than one (1) year, and must make application in Colorado within ninety (90) days of the cancellation of his or her previous license.
-Failure to make application within ninety (90) days of the cancellation of his or her previous license will require the producer to complete a new pre-licensing education course and take and pass the Colorado exam for the license type or lines of authority for which he or she is applying.
+The written request shall specify that the license is surrendered for cancellation and must contain an attestation that all paper copies or print outs of the license have been destroyed. - 2.
+A producer moving to Colorado from another state must provide a letter of clearance from the previous state if the license has been expired for less than one (1) year, and must make application within ninety (90) days of the cancellation of his or her previous license will require the producer to complete a new pre-licensing education course, and take and pass the Colorado exam for the license type or lines of authority for which he or she is applying.